chand1012/Discord-Quick-Meme/README.md

 ## Support

-If any support is needed, please post an Issue on the Issues page.
+If any support is needed, please post an Issue on the Issues page

 ## Additional Random Info and Facts